Testing Conditional Independence in Supervised Learning Algorithms: Introduction

 The CPI is extremely general.
 It can be used with any combination of knockoff sampler, supervised learner, and loss function.
 It can be efficiently computed in low or high dimensions without sparsity constraints.
 We demonstrate that the CPI is an unbiased estimator, provably consistent under minimal assumptions.
 We develop statistical inference procedures for evaluating its magnitude, precision, and significance.
 Finally, we demonstrate the measure's utility on a variety of real and simulated datasets.

 The remainder of this paper is structured as follows.
-We review related work in Section~\ref{sec:relatedwork}.
-We present theoretical results in Section~\ref{sec:theory}, where we also outline an efficient algorithm for estimating the CPI, along with corresponding $p$-values and confidence intervals.
-We test our procedure on real and simulated data in Section~\ref{sec:experiments}, comparing its performance with popular alternatives under a variety of regression and classification settings.
-Following a discussion in Section~\ref{sec:discussion}, we conclude in Section~\ref{sec:conclusion}.
+We review related work in Sect.~\ref{sec:relatedwork}.
+We present theoretical results in Sect.~\ref{sec:theory}, where we also outline an efficient algorithm for estimating the CPI, along with corresponding $p$-values and confidence intervals.
+We test our procedure on real and simulated data in Sect.~\ref{sec:experiments}, comparing its performance with popular alternatives under a variety of regression and classification settings.
+Following a discussion in Sect.~\ref{sec:discussion}, we conclude in Sect.~\ref{sec:conclusion}.